r3quie/phishingtrack/README.md

 To allow users to click the link repeatedly in a short time you should also disallow WordPress‘ [comment flooding protection](http://r3quie.com/comment-flood-protection/).

+### What you need to do

+* Use the HTML file in the repo on your page **with comments allowed**.
+* Change action value to your domain and path to the .php file in the repo.
+* Change href value "_href="/PAGESLUG/#respond"_" in reply-title.

 ## Why WordPress comments?
 My web hosting does not allow me access to the Apache logs, I do however have access to the FTP in the www directory.
 Feel free to use Apache logs of course.